Libensemble/ensemble_agent/README.md

 OpenAI models:

 GPT-5.4 produced correct scripts with and ran first time.
 It used `nlopt` with "LN_BOBYQA".

-GPT-5.2 change the optimzier and script ran first time, but did not add rk_const, and found minima slower.
+GPT-5.2 used `nlopt` and the script ran first time, but did not add `rk_const`, and found minima slower.

-GPT-5.1 did not change the optimizer.
+GPT-5.1 did not change the optimizer from the template default.

 **Recommendation**: For OpenAI, use GPT-5.4+ (GPT-5.2 is usable).

+## Support

+Please report issues or suggestions via Issues or [support options](https://libensemble.readthedocs.io/en/main/introduction.html#resources)